robert-yaman/dig-it/README.md

   * [X] The browser will convert this array into a solid "heatmap".
 Users will then be able to see the "hottest" parts of the son
   * [X] As the song plays, a pointer will move along the heatmap (probably JQuery plugin)
   * [X] Users will be able to skip to different parts of the song
-- [ ] Include Hot and Most Popular songs on the feed view
+- [X] Include Hot and Most Popular songs on the feed view
+- [ ] Allow users to follow other users
 - [ ] Allow users to construct playlists and share playlists with other users
 - [ ] Users can add tags to songs and search by tag
 - [ ] Feed view has "more" button that loads the next X for that criterion (or load more when user has scrolled to the bottom)